How To Start An Art Business In 10 Simple Steps

 Why Do You Need An Art Business Plan?

-Unfortunately, most aspiring artists don’t fully realize that the key to living off their art is turning their creative work into an art business.
+Unfortunately, most aspiring artists don’t realize that the key to living off their art is turning their creative work into an art business.

 To clarify, the formative word here is business: